kubeshop/tracetest/docs/introduction.md

 ## What is an Assertion?

-In Tracetest an assertion is comprised of two parts:
+In Tracetest, an assertion is comprised of two parts:

 - Selector
 - Checks